Laser Metal Cutting

-As mentioned above, some cutting lasers have trouble with cutting reflective metals due to flashback damage, where the laser beam is reflected back into the lasers Beam Delivery Optic (BDO) itself.
+As mentioned above, some lasers have trouble with cutting reflective metals due to flashback damage, where the laser beam is reflected back into the lasers Beam Delivery Optic (BDO) itself.
 However, reflective metals are commonly found in the manufacturing process, and it is important to be able to cut them efficiently and effectively.
 Reflective metals are metals such as gold and silver.

 To demonstrate just how well an SPI fiber laser can cut reflective metals, we wanted to create complex and intricate shapes.
 We created a replica of Tower Bridge, and two SPI Lasers’ pets; an eagle and a dragon!
 You can read more on the making of Tower Bridge and the dragon here.

-Here we have looked at the laser cutting of mild steel, at a thickness of between 0.5mm to 1.9mm, that can be cut at speeds of up to 10m/min.
+Here we have looked at the cutting of mild steel, at a thickness of between 0.5mm to 1.9mm, that can be cut at speeds of up to 10m/min.
 You’ll commonly find this type of steel in a range of industries, such as the automotive and aerospace industries, and is key to forming the bodies and structures of the vehicle and aircraft.

 You can see two videos of the laser cutting of steel here:

 Copper is an extremely useful metal thanks to its conductive abilities for electrical currents, alongside other reflective metals such as gold and silver.
-If the metal is thinner than 0.5mm, then it can be cut using a fiber laser cutting machine with just one pass.
+If the metal is thinner than 0.5mm, then it can be cut using fiber lasers with just one pass.
 Anything above this, it may need multiple passes, but will still deliver a smooth cut either way.

 We have written about the laser cutting of copper here, to show the result of the cutting of a butterfly shape into a thin plate of copper.
 You can also see a video demonstration here: redENERGY G4 Pulsed Fiber Laser Cutting & Marking 0.3mm & 0.9mm Copper.

 Aluminium foil is a metal that has uses for a range of industries, perhaps most commonly seen in the packaging industry.
 We have written about the quick cut of thin aluminium foil here, where we found that the fastest speed was at 100kHz.